vuejs/docs/src/api/application.md

 ## createApp()

 Creates an application instance.
-Expects the root component as the first argument, and optional props to be passed to the root component as the second argument.

 - **Type**

   ```ts
   function createApp(rootComponent: Component, rootProps?: object): App
   ```

+- **Details**

+  The first argument is the root component.
+The second optional argument is the props to be passed to the root component.

 - **Example**